 The overuse of fillers detracts from your message.
-Quite often, people focus more on your filler words than you’re actual message.
+Quite often, people focus more on your filler words than your actual message.
 Furthermore, people might wrongly assume that your overuse of fillers means that you don’t know what you’re talking about, you’re lying, or that you’re nervous.

 Pause when you need a moment to gather your thoughts and before responding to questions.
 Do this in EVERY conversation you have and you will get used to those moments of silence, which are actually helpful for listeners who are taking in the information you are delivering.